Komal-kalyanraman/container_manager/docs/architecture/architecture.md

 - **gRPC Server (planned):**
   Will provide a strongly-typed, high-performance RPC interface using Protobuf.

-**All protocol handlers are modular and can be enabled/disabled at build time via CMake flags.
+> All protocol handlers are modular and can be enabled/disabled at build time via CMake flags.
-All protocols support secure payload delivery using AES-256-GCM encryption for incoming data when enabled.**
+> All protocols support secure payload delivery using AES-256-GCM or ChaCha20-Poly1305 encryption for incoming data when enabled.

+### 2. Core Layer ( core/ )

+- **Container Service Handler:**
+  Central business logic.
+Receives validated requests from executors, performs runtime checks, and dispatches commands.

+- **Service Pattern:**
+  Encapsulates business logic and coordinates operations between components.
+Each container operation (create, start, stop, etc.) is encapsulated as a command object.
+Supports multiple runtimes (Docker CLI, Podman CLI, Docker API, Podman API, etc.) and is easily extensible.

+### 3. Database Layer ( database/ )

+- **IDatabaseHandler:**
+  Abstract interface for database operations (CRUD, state, metadata).

+- **EmbeddedDatabaseHandler:**
+  **Default:** Lightweight, fixed-size, in-memory key-value store for embedded and resource-constrained systems.
+  No external dependencies required.

+- **RedisDatabaseHandler:**
+  Optional production-ready Redis implementation of the database interface.
+  Requires [cpp_redis](https://github.com/Cylix/cpp_redis) and a running Redis server.

+> The database layer is pluggable—swap between embedded and Redis (or any other backend) by implementing the interface.
+> Database selection is controlled via the `ENABLE_REDIS` CMake flag.
+If not set, the embedded database is used by default.

-### 2. Executor Layer (Request Executors)
+### 4. Executor Layer ( executor/ )

 - **JSON Request Executor:**
   Validates and parses incoming JSON requests (optionally decrypting them), converting them to internal command objects.